What makes this product unique?

 At night, apply CLINICAL Scar-Reducing Serum before or after your facial moisturizer.
 CLINICAL Scar-Reducing Serum is compatible with every Paula's Choice product, including our skin lighteners and anti-acne products.

-Is CLINICAL Scar-Reducing Serum suitable for acne-prone or rosacea-affected skin?
+Is CLINICAL Scar-Reducing Serum suitable for rosacea-affected skin?

 Yes.
 In fact, it's packed with soothing, healing, anti-inflammatory ingredients so you'll likely see reduced redness and irritation as it works to improve the appearance of scars.